Balance

 Balance comes from within.

 Well, everyone says balance is the key to an ideal, successful and happy life.
+But what is that balance?
+How do we achieve it?

-We have problems, jobs, commitments, bills, relationships, and responsibilities, more than any of our past generations ever had.
+We have problems, jobs, commitments, bills, relationships, and responsibilities more than any of our past generations ever had.

+First, we have to acknowledge that we have a problem.
 Identifying the problem is the first step to solving it and achieving a balanced life.

 Life itself is fun.
 Whenever you forget that, you start to feel down and depressed.